 - the bitch is having a false pregnancy, called pseudopregnancy

-So without any further do, enjoy the read :)
+So without any further ado, enjoy the read :)

-When you believe your bitch is pregnant, you have a very short timespan before you won’t have to guess any more.
+If you think that your female dog is pregnant, you have a very short period before you won’t have to guess anymore.
 A full pregnancy for canines is of only 9 weeks, as opposed to the 9 months humans have.
 In other words, your dog may start to show that she is pregnant before you will really need to test her out.

 There are a number of visible signs you can expect to see from a pregnant Dam.
-Note that these signs may only appear three or four weeks in the pregnancy so your first weeks can sometimes be frustrating as if pregnancy is not happening, you will have to wait for her next cycle in few months to try to breed her again.
+Note that these signs of pregnancy in dogs may only appear three or four weeks in the pregnancy so your first weeks can sometimes be frustrating as if pregnancy is not happening, you will have to wait for her next cycle in a few months to try to breed her again.

 - Increased (or diminished) appetite